Tiffany-D/markdown-challenge/README.md

 🎂 Birthday: | 15 May
 🎨 Favourite color: | 🟣 Purple and Yellow 🟡
 🍽 Favourite food/drink: | 🧇 Waffles and coffee ☕️
-🍍 Pinneaple on pizza : Yes/No _What a crime !
+🍍 Pinneaple on pizza : No _What a crime !
 Not even in my worst nightmares..._

 ## Hobbies
 - 📚 Books: